 Radio.com lists 8 different artists who could potentially sue Mark Ronson and Bruno Mars because their song Uptown Funk has the same feel

 Uptown Funk by Mark Ronson and Bruno Mars has spent 10 weeks in the #1 spot on the Billboard Hot 100.
-Radio.com has an article titled 8 Artists That Could Sue ‘Uptown Funk’ on the Same Grounds as ‘Blurred Lines’ that indicates how potentially damaging the verdict could be.
+Radio.com has an article titled "8 Artists That Could Sue ‘Uptown Funk’ on the Same Grounds as ‘Blurred Lines’" that indicates how potentially damaging the verdict could be.
 Marvin Gaye's family is also considering a lawsuit against Pharrell Williams because they say his song Happy sounds too much like Ain't That Peculiar.
 Again, the songs really aren't alike other than the feel.
 The "feel" of a song is such a vague thing that multiple artists could claim a song violates their copyright.
 Pharrell Williams didn't help his case when he said in a 2019 interview that he tries to "reverse engineer" songs.

-Will this lawsuit bring this throwback juggernaut to a screeching halt as artists, songwriters and labels desperately try not to sound much like anyone else?
-Will that even be possible?
-Will far less songs get released if labels worry they sound sort of like another song?
+Will this lawsuit bring the throwback juggernaut to a screeching halt as artists, songwriters and labels desperately try to unique?
+Is that even possible?
+Will fewer songs get released if labels worry they sound sort of like another song?
 Will the Blurred Lines verdict lead to chaos?

-Maybe things won't be so dire.
-The verdict could be overturned on appeal.
-Even if it isn't artists, songwriters and producers have been getting sued for actual plagiarism for years and it didn't stop plagiarism.
+The situation is unlikely to get that bad.
+Artists, songwriters and producers have been getting sued for actual plagiarism for years and it doesn't stop plagiarism.
 Mega-producer Dr. Luke has been accused of plagiarism throughout his career and multiple lawsuits didn't stop him.
-When Katy Perry released the Dr. Luke produced Roar, it sounded almost exactly like Brave by Sara Bareilles and both songs even have similar themes of self empowerment.
+When Katy Perry released the Dr. Luke produced Roar, it sounded almost exactly like Brave by Sara Bareilles and both songs even have similar themes of self-empowerment.

-So, if lawsuits haven't stopped actual plagiarism, it's possible the Blurred Lines verdict won't stop artists who want to catch the feel or vibe of another artist's work or the sound of a particular era.
+If lawsuits haven't stopped actual plagiarism, the Blurred Lines verdict won't stop artists who want to catch the feel or vibe of another artist's work or the sound of a particular era.
 Many rights owners may be unwilling to file a lawsuit solely on another song having the same feel simply because other juries might not agree that a copyright violation occurred.
 As Billboard points out: